0xQRx/CRT_sh_subdomain_fetcher/readme.md

 Contributions to this project are welcome!
 Please fork the repository and submit a pull request with your improvements.

-## License

-This project is open-source and is licensed under the MIT License - see the LICENSE file for details.

 ---

 **Note**: This script is provided "as is", with no warranty of any kind.
 Use at your own risk.